mixedmercury/merc-campaign/Merc Campaign/Characters/Allies/Harpers/Quinn Redhelm.md

 A member of the [[Harpers]] first met in Greenbourne.
 She introduced herself as a guard for the Lord's Alliance.
 She was first investigating the Feux Volant meadery for its suspected dealings with the Zhentarim.

 She wanders wherever her leads take her, tracking the Zhents.
-Though her uncle [[Lord Redhelm]] has passed she still is set on her mission of retrieving her cousin [[Darian Redhelm]].
+Though her uncle [[Lord Redhelm 1]] has passed she still is set on her mission of retrieving her cousin [[Darian Redhelm]].

 ---
 # Appearances